-Last year, I read 161 books cover-to-cover.
+One year I read 161 books cover-to-cover.
 And that doesn’t include the ones that I started to read and put down.
 In the process, I learned a lot about what works and what doesn’t work.
-People often ask me how I remember what I read.

 - Learn How to Read a Book.

 - Deciding not to read the book is ok.
 Not all books deserve to be read.